Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Quadratic dissipative dynamics

+with $m_i$ being $2\times2$ matrices.
+Such block-circulant matrices are thus fully specified by $L$, in principle different, $2\times2$ matrices, which provide all their blocks according to the relation

-Each of these blocks describes how the quadrature operators of site $i$ and of site $j$ are (either coherently or dissipatively) coupled.
-All block-circulant matrices $M$ become block diagonal, under rotation with the Fourier-transform unitary operator $U$, with $[U]_{kj}=e^{{\rm i} q_k j } {\bf 1}_2$, where ${\bf 1}_2$ is the $2\times2$ identity and $q_k=2\pi k/L$ the quasi-momenta.
+Each of these blocks describes how sites $i$ and $j$ are (either coherently or dissipatively) coupled.
+Any block-circulant matrix, like the matrix $M$ above, becomes block-diagonal under rotation with the Fourier-transform unitary operator $U$, with $\lceil U\rfloor_{kj}=e^{{\rm i} q_k j } {\bf 1}_2$, where ${\bf 1}_2$ is the $2\times2$ identity and $q_k=2\pi k/L$ the quasi-momenta.
 That is, $\hat{M}:=UMU^\dagger$ has only blocks on the diagonal --- so-called symbols --- given by